Glass Block Walls

 Hurricane Glass Block from GBA

 When architects and builders need to plan for the worst nature has to offer, GBA sells and installs Lightwise® High Performance Glass Block systems.
 Lightwise® is renowned for its reliability and flexibility to create innovative and beautiful spaces that stand up to hurricane-force winds and impact from flying debris.
 The window assemblies are recognized and approved by Miami-Dade County (Florida), the Texas Department of Insurance, and the state of Florida.
-GBA can deliver, ship, and/or install the units as preassembled glass block windows.
+GBA can deliver, ship, and/or install the units as preassembled hurricane glass block windows.
 Lightwise® glass can be customized for transparency or privacy.
 Furthermore, the finish of the aluminum framing is also customizable.
 Three glass patterns are offered: Nubio, Clarity, and Endura.

 Read More